JuliaQX/QXContexts.jl/docs/src/index.md

 ## Enable logging

-To log debug and and performance information to files QXContexts has 3 logger-models:
+To log debug and performance information to files QXContexts has 3 logger-models:

 - QXLogger: the default stdout logger: useful for single node, single process logging (interactive)
 - QXLoggerMPIShared: an MPI-IO shared-file logger: all MPI ranks share a single file for writing their respective logs; blocking.